Skip to Content

 Discuss Your Case with a Premises Liability Lawyer in Jackson

 If you want to sue a bar or nightclub following an attack on the premises, turn to Coxwell & Associates.
 We have been representing Mississippians for more than 35 years.
-Call (601) 265-7766 or click on the button below to schedule a free consultation with a personal injury attorney in Jackson.
+Call (601) 265-7766 or click on the button below to schedule a consultation with a personal injury attorney in Jackson.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.